Using Lace Sensors

 When standard production models came out (Version II) They came with a 22 fret, soft-V, Maple neck and an updated MDX circuit that had been tweaked up to 25dB boost in the midrange at around 500 Hz.
 They dumped the mini-switch and opted for a jack-plug activation for the "commpression" boost!
-These standard production models came in, not including Custom Shop models, Candy Apple Green (aka 7-Up Green), Pewter, Vintage White, and of course, Black!
-Below you will see some of my examples of standard Verison I production models:
+These standard production models came in, not including Custom Shop models, Candy Apple Green (aka 7-Up Green), Torino Red, Pewter, Vintage White, and of course, Black for those "Blackies" !
+Below you will see a couple examples of my Verison II production models:

 The top is a 89-90 Eric Clapton Signature Strat in Pewter which is in mint condition.
 Other features on the production models were the vintage type tuners and of course, Clapton's signature on the headstock.
 Fender used a water slide decal on top of the finish on these, which I find odd.
 The next is a 1997 7-Up Green Clapton.
 You can see how the body has a special route for the 25dB circuit board.